Zoestra/Zandralor-Campaign-Setting/Death, Necromancy, and Afterlife.md

 When any of these resurrection spells are cast on an individual, they may refuse the resurrection. if they do, their soul appears above their body, or in a space adjacent to the caster, as a ghostly apparition.
 They may speak freely with the caster and those nearby about their reasoning for the refusal, or any other topic.
 Once the conversation is concluded, their soul returns to the afterlife.
 During this time, their soul is bound to their body, or to the location they were summoned in.
 They cannot move of their own volition, but if their body is moved, they move with it.
 They may remain in this state for up to a year and a day.
 This may only occur once, and any subsequent attempts to resurrect the individual result only in the ghostly sound of their voice whispering *"No"*.
 At any point during that year and a day, if the soul is still lingering, the soul may change their mind and choose to accept the resurrection, even if they are outside of the time limit stipulated by the spell.
 If the soul is bound to their body, and their body is destroyed, they return to the afterlife, and can no longer become the target of any resurrection spell.

-Individuals effected by the permanent effects listed above are commonly known as "*The Resurrected*".
+Individuals effected by the permanent effects listed above are commonly known as "*The Returned*".

-Determining whether someone is one of the Resurrected requires a DC12 Investigation, Arcana, Nature, or Religion check
+Determining whether someone is one of the Returned requires a DC12 Investigation, Arcana, Nature, or Religion check

-Knowledge of the Resurrected is common, requiring only a DC8 Arcana, History, Nature, or Religion check to know of their existence.
+Knowledge of the Returned is common, requiring only a DC8 Arcana, History, Nature, or Religion check to know of their existence.

-The common perception of the Resurrected is not as negative as the common perception of other undead.
-Most people pity the Resurrected, rather than fear them.
+The common perception of the Returned is not as negative as the common perception of other undead.
+Most people pity the Returned, rather than fear them.
-- The Resurrected have advantage on persuasion checks to ask for charity or mercy, if the target is aware of their Resurrected status.
+- The Returned have advantage on persuasion checks to ask for charity or mercy, if the target is aware of their Returned status.

 # Necromancy